kubernetes-sigs/kueue/keps/993-two-phase-admission/README.md

         - Issue the eviction to the candidates.
         - Add it to the snapshot
       - If the updated list is empty, meaning the preemption cannot be done.
-        - Set its admission check to `Ready`
+        - Set its admission check to `Retry`, the quota reservation will be lost and the workload placed in the queue waiting for a new QuotaReservation.

+**NOTE** The list of candidates is picked out from the list of workloads holding a QuotaReservation, regardless if they are fully Admitted or not.

 ### Test Plan